Opening a UK Bank Account for Non-Residents: The 2024 Guide

 In addition to identity verification, non-residents seeking to open a bank account in the UK are required to provide proof of income and proof of address.
 However, for non-EU/EFTA residents, there may be additional requirements, such as the need to provide visa details.

-Accepted forms of proof of address for verifying identity with UK banks include:
+Accepted forms of address confirmation for verifying identity with banks in the UK include:

 Common Challenges for Non-Residents